scroll top

 Cleanse out the bad energy, welcome the good.

-All that negative energy can translate into a positive experience.
+All that negative energy can translate into a positive experience, money to pay bills, or investments in the future.

 Reasons to sell your jewelry include:

-1. Money in your bank account is always better than jewelry sitting in a box or dish somewhere.
+1. Money in a bank account is always better than jewelry sitting in a box somewhere.

 2. If the jewelry has sentimental value — an heirloom, estate or antique jewelry, a gift, engagement gift, etc. — you can honor the person and story behind the ring, bracelet or earrings by spending the proceeds on something positive that does enhance your life.
 This might include investing in your future, buying a home, a vacation, education for your kids — or another piece of jewelry that you DO wear and that brings you joy!